metacurtis/metacurtis-v3.1/reports/shader-audit.md

   - `src/shaders/templates/consciousness-vertex.glsl:25`
 - **uMoveDampStartY** at:
   - `src/shaders/templates/consciousness-vertex.glsl:26`
+- **uSpreadFactor** at:
+  - `src/shaders/templates/consciousness-vertex.glsl:28`
+- **uMorphType** at:
+  - `src/shaders/templates/consciousness-vertex.glsl:29`
+- **uGridSpacing** at:
+  - `src/shaders/templates/consciousness-vertex.glsl:35`
+- **uFlowTurbulence** at:
+  - `src/shaders/templates/consciousness-vertex.glsl:36`
+- **uStreakIntensity** at:
+  - `src/shaders/templates/consciousness-vertex.glsl:37`

 ## Update frequency (perf hint)

+- uPostMorphFreeze: 6
+- uMorphProgress: 5
+- uStageProgress: 5
-- uPointSize: 4
+- uPointSize: 5
-- uMorphProgress: 3
+- uTurbulence: 3
-- uStageProgress: 3
+- uSpeedMultiplier: 3
-- uPostMorphFreeze: 3
+- uMotionMode: 3
-- uTierHighlight: 3
+- uDriftAmp: 3
 - uActiveCount: 3
 - uTierCutoff: 3
-- uSpreadFactor: 3
+- uBandHeight: 2
 - uBandFade: 2
-- uBandHeight: 2
-- uTierMode: 2
-- uDevicePixelRatio: 2
-- uGridSpacing: 2
+- uAtlasTexture: 1
-- uPalette0: 1
+- uStageIndex: 1
-- uPalette1: 1
+- uBrainRegion: 1
-- uPalette2: 1
+- uDevicePixelRatio: 1
-- uPalette3: 1
+- uColorCurrent: 1
-- uTierParams0: 1
+- uColorNext: 1
-- uTierParams1: 1
+- uColorAccent1: 1
-- uTierParams2: 1
+- uColorAccent2: 1

 ## Warnings

 - Naming: JS uniform set "shaderMorph" not uCamelCase
 - Unused: GLSL uniform "uFadeProgress" not set in JS
+- Unused: GLSL uniform "uGaussianSigma" not set in JS
 - Unused: GLSL uniform "uTotalSprites" not set in JS
 - Unused: GLSL uniform "uResolution" not set in JS
 - Unused: GLSL uniform "uAtmoFit" not set in JS
 - Unused: GLSL uniform "uTextFit" not set in JS
 - Unused: GLSL uniform "uMoveDampStart" not set in JS
 - Unused: GLSL uniform "uMoveDampStartY" not set in JS
+- Unused: GLSL uniform "uSpreadFactor" not set in JS
+- Unused: GLSL uniform "uMorphType" not set in JS
+- Unused: GLSL uniform "uGridSpacing" not set in JS
+- Unused: GLSL uniform "uFlowTurbulence" not set in JS
+- Unused: GLSL uniform "uStreakIntensity" not set in JS
 - Orphan set: JS sets "uStageProgress" but GLSL has no declaration
+- Orphan set: JS sets "uTurbulence" but GLSL has no declaration
+- Orphan set: JS sets "uSpeedMultiplier" but GLSL has no declaration
-- Orphan set: JS sets "uTierMode" but GLSL has no declaration
+- Orphan set: JS sets "uMotionMode" but GLSL has no declaration
-- Orphan set: JS sets "shaderMorph" but GLSL has no declaration
+- Orphan set: JS sets "uDriftAmp" but GLSL has no declaration
 - Orphan set: JS sets "uStageIndex" but GLSL has no declaration
 - Orphan set: JS sets "uBrainRegion" but GLSL has no declaration
 - Orphan set: JS sets "uTierCutoff" but GLSL has no declaration
 - Orphan set: JS sets "uStageBlend" but GLSL has no declaration
+- Orphan set: JS sets "uTierMode" but GLSL has no declaration
+- Orphan set: JS sets "shaderMorph" but GLSL has no declaration
+- Orphan set: JS sets "uGaussianFalloff" but GLSL has no declaration
+- Orphan set: JS sets "uCenterWeighting" but GLSL has no declaration